kjon-life/kjon-life/CONTRIBUTING.md

 - `type`: the type of the commit is one of the following:

+  - `build`: changes to the build system
+  - `chore`: for other changes that don't match previous types
+  - `ci`: changes to the CI system
+  - `docs`: documentation changes
-  - `feat`: new features.
+  - `feat`: new features
-  - `fix`: bug fixes.
+  - `fix`: bug fixes
-  - `docs`: documentation changes.
+  - `perf`: performance improvements
-  - `refactor`: refactor of a particular code section without introducing new features or bug fixes.
+  - `refactor`: refactor of a particular code section without introducing new features or bug fixes
+  - `revert` : revert previous commit
-  - `style`: code style improvements.
+  - `style`: code style improvements
-  - `perf`: performance improvements.
-  - `test`: changes to the test suite.
+  - `test`: changes to the test suite
-  - `ci`: changes to the CI system.
-  - `build`: changes to the build system (we don't yet have one so this shouldn't apply).
-  - `chore`: for other changes that don't match previous types.
-This doesn't appear in the changelog.

 - `scope`: section of the codebase that the commit makes changes to.
 If it makes changes to many sections, or if no section in particular is modified, leave blank without the parentheses.
   Examples:

   - Commit that changes the `git` plugin: